After Nearly Dying, Deryck Whibley Is Choosing Pleasure Over Pain

 Now 35, Whibley struggles to balance his obligations to labels and his millions of fans.
 He says that he let people take advantage of him.
 Coupled with residual emotional trauma, that’s a one-way ticket to rehab.
 And on top of all of this, Sum 41’s touring schedule never slowed.
 “It’s a lot of stress, it’s a tough lifestyle.
 It’s hard to go at that pace without using something to cope.
 I drank to wake me up and get that fake energy.
 There were a lot of times I didn’t even want to drink, but I was so tired that shots of Jack were all I could do to get onstage.”
 Whibley reached a critical point after a three year tour for 2011’s Screaming Bloody Murder.
 “That was the longest tour we’d ever done for one record, and it was the first time in our entire career that I wanted to finally take a break,” he says.
 “Usually, I start writing a new record right away, but this time I just said fuck it and started a party that kinda went for a year.”

-His alcoholism escalated when he began drinking in the morning to get through hangovers, eventually collapsing at his home.
+His alcoholism escalated when he started trying to drink away his hangovers, eventually collapsing at his home.
 “That cycle is really hard to break and it got me to this place,” says Whibley.
 Once admitted to the hospital, Whibley was immediately induced in a coma and sedated for a week, partly so his body could handle the substance withdrawal.
 “I woke up a week later and I felt pretty good,” he says, until he noticed he was hooked up to several IVs, “then I figured I was in rough shape.
 The doctors said I was lucky to be alive and that there was still a chance I could die.”
 Over the next few months, complications arose as he began recovery, including internal bleeding and muscle atrophy.
-Soon after, Whibley’s doctors told him he could never drink again.
+Soon after, Whibley’s doctors told him he shouldn’t plan on driking ever again.

 Noisey: As far as recovery goes, how are you feeling now?